 There are many myths about the role of marketing.
 Some perceive marketers as customer champions, growth drivers and highly creative.
 Yet others see them as ‘fluffy’ and lacking in commercial nous.
 A glance at the back pages of many newspapers or online marketing posts also reveals a variety of different titles for the job of marketing director.
 Including customer, experience, digital, direct, brand, communications, commercial and so on.
 Thus it is no wonder there are differing and sometimes contradictory perceptions.
 All underlines that a successful marketing director requires a combination of skills and expertise.

 It never surprises how few really understand marketing.
-Thus go out of your way to explain what marketing is to your colleagues.
+So go out of your way to explain what marketing is to your colleagues.
 In particular, how it works, and adds value.
-This will help win trust.
+This will help win their trust.

 As Jack Welch once wrote in a letter to shareholders: